Visual Novel: Full Metal Daemon Muramasa

 - Robot Girl: Muramasa the Second and the Third.
 Plus Chachamaru

-- Samurai: Yamato who use Tsurugi are called Musha.
-A throwaway line in the final route mentions that westerners who use Tsurugi are called Crusaders.
+- Samurai: Japanese who use Tsurugi are called Musha.
+Westerners who use Tsurugi are called Crusaders.

-- Scarf of Asskicking: Ichijou Ayame wears one.
+- Scarf of Asskicking: Ichijou Ayane wears one.

-- Shout Out: The dream sequence where Hikaru tries to find out what kind of girl Kageaki likes is a conga line of Nitroplus characters including Ein, Nya, Saya, and Super Sonico, the comany's mascot.
+- Shout-Out: The dream sequence where Hikaru tries to find out what kind of girl Kageaki likes is a conga line of Nitroplus characters including Ein, Nya, Saya, and Super Sonico, the company's mascot.

-- Sissy Villain: Raijo Imahara, but he's a very likeable example.
+- Sissy Villain: Imagawa Raichou, but he's a very likeable example.
 The assassin Houma is a stranger example.

 - Starfish Alien\Eldritch Abomination: The God of Metal.
 It's motif BGM is called Shining Trapezehedron.